Injured on a New York Construction Site? Know Your Rights Under Labor Law 240

 Get a free, confidential consultation.

-This website is operated by Beth Haddock, Attorney at Law — NY Construction Advocate.
-If you contact us, your case will be reviewed for potential referral to an experienced construction accident attorney.
-Any referral arrangement will be disclosed to you before you sign with an attorney.
+This website is operated by NY Construction Advocate.
+If you contact us, your case will be reviewed by our attorneys.
+If co-counsel is brought in, any fee arrangement will be disclosed in writing.
 This is attorney advertising.